eobrain/webhome/_posts/2021-01-02-almond-bread.md

 The reason for the long compute times is that for each of the $$c$$ values of a million or so pixels you need to iterate $$z \gets z^2 + c$$ until it is diverging ($$\lvert z \rvert > 2$$).
-That can be fairly fast for pixels not in the Mandelbrot set (displayed with a color according to how many iterations.
+That can be fairly fast for pixels not in the Mandelbrot set (displayed with a color according to how many iterations).
 But for pixels that are in the Mandelbrot set (displayed as black), they will never diverge, so you have to pick some maximum number of iterations before giving up and deeming it to be non-diverging.
 The big problem is pixels that are outside the set but very close to it: they might require a large number of iterations before they diverge, especially at high zoom levels.
 To get a reasonably accurate set boundary you need the maximum iterations threshold to be at least 1000 at moderate zoom and 10,000 or 100,000 at higher zooms.
 Thus you can easily be doing billions of complex-number calculations per image.

 In the end the computers I had available at the time were just too slow.